The SAMS and the Gottfried and Julia Bangerter-Rhyner Foundation aim at encouraging young medical doctors to venture into clinical research.

 For the period 2017 – 2020, CHF 1 million per year is made available by the Bangerter Foundation to support young physicians working in Switzerland with «protected time for research» and «project grants».

-Please find all information here >>>
+Please find all information directly on the SAMS website >>>

 The 12th International Symposium on Pediatric Pain (ISPP) will be held in Basel, Switzerland >>>.